tuxedlinux/rbackup/README.md

 # Backup-all-your-files
-A .sh script used to create backups of your home folder (only your personal files)
+A shell script script used to create backups of your home folder (only your personal files)

 This script is used to copy contents of your home folder, to an external drive.

 This script is licensed under the GNU General Public License v3

 REMEMBER, You MUST edit this file before usage.

+#Dependencies

+You will need to install rsync in prder to run this script.

 # How to run the script?